 If you suspect roof damage, regardless of the time of year, contact a qualified roofer to take a look.
-If there is obvious damage like missing shingles or water infiltration into the walls or ceilings, it is even more critical that you have someone make the repairs or install a new roof as soon as possible.
+If there is obvious damage, like missing shingles or water infiltration into the walls or ceilings, it is even more critical to have someone make the repairs or install a new roof as soon as possible.

 Under ordinary circumstances, even if you have been faithful about inspections and maintenance, there will come a time when the roof just needs to go.
 If you have the luxury of choosing the time of year, here are some guidelines.